Policies

 7.11.6.1 Technical support and maintenance of the following items are also excluded from the standard Services:

-7.11.6.1.1 Any software applications installed on the Virtual Server, including software rented from ITA PARATUS and/or installed by ITA PARATUS at any stage.
+7.11.6.1.1. any software applications installed on the Virtual Server, including software rented fromInternet Technologies Angola, Inc. and/or installed byInternet Technologies Angola, Inc. at any stage.

 7.11.6.2 The Customer may receive a report after each backup job, including information on the success or failure of the backups, as part of the vBackup service.
-The reports will be sent by e-mail.
+The reports will be sent by email.

 7.11.7 Customer specifications